-The AMC for the GPP is 0.625% per annum across all funds except the Deposit Fund.
+The AMC for the GPP is 0.625% per annum across all funds except the NFU Mutual Mixed Portfolio 40-85% Shares PN fund as well as the NFU Mutual International PN fund, where they are at 0.705% and 0.795%, respectively.
+Overall administration charges borne by policyholders are around 0.70% weighted by AuM.
 There is no bid/offer spread but allocation rates vary between 95% and 98%, depending on the size of the premium, for payments started after 31 December 1997 (or 97% to 100% where no commission is payable).
 There are no exit charges for all policyholders, irrespective of age.

-Transaction costs for the year under review were between 0% for the Deposit, Fixed Interest, and Index-linked funds, with the Property fund having the highest costs of 0.07%.
+NFU Mutual - Workplace Personal Pension Plans Chair's annual report for the year ending 31 December 2023 Transaction costs for the year under review were 0% for the Deposit, Fixed Interest, and Indexlinked funds, with the Property fund having the highest costs of 0.07% (less than 10% of AuM).
 Transaction costs for the Mixed Portfolio Max 100% Share Fund, the default for the GSP, were 0.04%.
 Transaction costs for the Mixed Portfolio 40-85% Shares Fund, where the majority of the GPP policyholders are invested, were 0.01%.